iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

 .. code-block:: ini

-  inheritanceTypeFilter = {comma-separated list of inheritance types}
+  inheritanceTypeFilter = <comma-separated list of inheritance types>

 This is a list of inheritance types that will be available as filters in the Genotype Browser.